mjoras/trone/draft-thoji-scone-trone-protocol.md

 A network element might receive a packet that already includes a rate signal, consisting of a rate limit and an average window.
-The network element replaces these fields if it wishes to signal lower values; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.
-A network element may update one field without modifying the other.
-For instance, a network element that wishes to signal a lower rate limit and a higher average window replaces the rate limit and leaves the average window intact.
+The network element replaces these fields if it wishes to signal a lower rate limit; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.
+A network element that replaces the rate limit SHOULD also replace the average window.

 The following pseudocode indicates how a network element might detect a TRONE packet and replace an existing rate signal.